 - an upgrade to the function centre, including a new kitchen

 - improvements to the street frontage so that the site is more open, visible and accessible from Whitehorse Road

 - a new pedestrian entrance, security lighting and easier pedestrian access through the site.

-The current layout of the centre, originally a house, is no longer suitable for the many and varied services the centre provides.
-An increase in purpose-built, functional spaces will mean we can better deliver the services our community wants both now and into the future.
+The current layout of the centre, which was originally a house, is no longer suitable for the many and varied programs and activities the centre provides.
+An increase in purpose-built, functional spaces will mean the centre can deliver the services our community needs both now and into the future.

-Given Balwyn’s increasingly diverse community, as well as the increasing number of families and older people, the centre’s services and facilities needed to be expanded and upgraded to better support and engage its changing population.
+Given Balwyn’s increasingly diverse community, as well as the increasing number of families and elderly residents, the centre’s services and facilities needed to be expanded and upgraded to better support and engage its changing population.